 Associate Professor and the Academic Director of the Aboriginal Education Research Centre at the University of Saskatchewan, Alexandria (Alex) Wilson, was 2016’s Earth Day speaker.
 Her talk was entitled “Indigenous Sovereignty: Bodies, Water, Land, Sky, and Scholarship.”

 Wilson, who is Neyonawak Inniwak from the Opaskwayak Cree Nation, focused on the intersections between native cultures and efforts to protect land and water by honoring the sovereignty of indigenous peoples.
 Wilson is a leading expert on Indigenous research methodologies, two spirit/LGBQT identity in indigenous communities, and indigenous environmentalism.
 She has also been an organizer and activist in the environmental movement “Idle No More.”

-Associate Professor of Geography at the University of Kentucky, Carolyn Finney, was the 2015 Earth Day Speaker.
-Her talk was entitled “This Patch of Soil: Race, Nature, and Stories of Future Belonging.”
+2015 – Associate Professor of Geography at the University of Kentucky, Carolyn Finney delivered her lecture “This Patch of Soil: Race, Nature, and Stories of Future Belonging.”

 2014 – Former Washington Gov. Christine Gregoire spoke on her record of environmental stewardship.

 2013 – Dr. Michael E. Smith, Professor of Anthropology at Arizona State University